rustyrussell/bolts/12-offer-encoding.md

     - MUST ignore the bit.
   - if `invoice_features` contains unknown _even_ bits that are non-zero:
     - MUST reject the invoice.
+  - if `invoice_features` contains the MPP/compulsory bit:
+    - SHOULD pay the invoice via multiple separate blinded paths.
+  - otherwise, if `invoice_features` contains the MPP/optional bit:
+    - MAY pay the invoice via multiple separate payments.
+  - otherwise:
+    - MUST NOT use multiple payments to pay the invoice.
   - if `invoice_relative_expiry` is present:
     - MUST reject the invoice if the current time since 1970-01-01 UTC is greater than `invoice_created_at` plus `seconds_from_creation`.
   - otherwise: